Seneca Bird Egg

 Packet Size 25 Seeds $5.00

-Semi-Runner/Dry.
-Another of the original varieties developed by late SSE member Ralph Stevenson of Tekonsha, Michigan.
-Seed of this bean was acquired from former SSE member John Staples living in the state of New York.
+Stevenson's Black Eye is a semi-runner dry bean and one of the original varieties developed by the late Seed Savers Exchange member Ralph Stevenson from Tekonsha, Michigan.
+The seeds for this bean were acquired from former SSE member John Staples, who resides in New York, continuing the legacy of this distinctive variety within the seed-saving community.

 Stevenson's Blue Eye